Are you about to visit China and wondering what the best souvenirs are?

-Also, like most items in this list, try to bargain when you’re buying a tea set in China.
+Also, like most items on this list, try to bargain when you’re buying a tea set in China.

-Chinese people will expect you to bargain.
-It’s part of their shopping culture.
+Chinese people will expect you to bargain as it’s part of their shopping culture.

 I absolutely love Chinese propaganda posters.
-They’re definitely one of the best Chinese souvenirs!
+In my opinion, they’re definitely one of the best souvenirs in China.

 The retro vibe combined with the symbolic imagery and wording makes them really stand out.

-On a trip to Shanghai once, I bought a poster from the Propaganda Poster Art Centre.
-If you’re in Shanghai and you want to take home some art, I’d recommend a visit to this place.
+On a trip to Shanghai once, I bought a poster from the Propaganda Poster Art Centre in the city’s Changning District.
+If you’re staying near this part of town, I recommend a visit.

-Another benefit of this particular China souvenir is that it’s light and will neatly fit into your suitcase.
+One of the benefits of this China souvenir is that it’s light and will neatly fit into your suitcase.